 This effectively downgrades the level of the April 23 meeting, which will instead be led by other senior officials.
 Ukrainian Foreign Minister Andrii Sybiha is nevertheless expected to visit London and separately meet his U.K. counterpart, David Lammy, Sky News reported.

-The U.K. Foreign Ministry later confirmed that the ministerial meeting would be postponed but that officials would still hold a closed-to-the-media meeting, the Guardian reported.
+The U.K. Foreign Ministry later confirmed that the ministerial meeting would be postponed but said that other officials would still hold a closed-to-the-media, lower-level meeting, the Guardian reported.

 The French Foreign Ministry clarified that Foreign Minister Jean-Noel Barrot did not plan to attend the London talks due to an official visit to Iraq.
 Germany is to be represented by National Security Advisor Jens Plotner, and France will be represented by presidential advisor Emmanuel Bonne and senior diplomat Frederic Mondoloni, Suspilne reported.